balopez83/One-Mix-3-Hackintosh/README.md

   * Can boot installer with this EFI using the instructions listed below but no iGPU graphics acceleration yet.
   * All other features working or WIP are listed below.

-- macOS Catalina (BETA):
+- macOS Catalina:
-  * Unable to boot the installer without framebuffer errors or freezing.
+* Can boot installer with EFI v6 and invalid intel identifier using the instructions listed below but no iGPU graphics acceleration yet.
+* All other features working or WIP are listed below.

 ## Fully Functional